Ppaja/gohtreetool/README.md

 </details>

-Inside the mod folder is the current version of the mod, you can just modify it for a american, fin etc tree.
-If you have a question ask me ^^
+Inside the mod folder is the current version of the mod, you can also use this as a template for your mod.

 ## Usage